Yahweh

-Yahweh (Note: /ˈjɑːhweɪ/, or often /ˈjɑːweɪ/ in English; 𐤉𐤄𐤅𐤄 in Paleo-Hebrew; reconstructed in *, /he/) was an ancient Semitic deity of weather and war in the southeastern ancient Levant, and the national god of the iron age kingdoms of Israel and Judah.
-Although there is no clear consensus regarding the geographical origins of the deity, scholars generally hold that Yahweh was associated with Seir, Edom, Paran, and Teman, and later with Canaan.
-The worship of the deity reaches back to at least the early Iron Age, and likely to the late Bronze Age, if not somewhat earlier.
+Yahweh (Note: /ˈjɑːhweɪ/, or often /ˈjɑːweɪ/ in English; 𐤉𐤄𐤅𐤄 in Paleo-Hebrew; reconstructed in *יַהְוֶה *, /he/) was an ancient Semitic deity in the southeastern ancient Levant that became the national god of the Iron Age kingdoms of Israel-Samaria and Judah.
+Although there is no clear consensus regarding the geographic origins of the deity, most modern scholars favor a southern origin hypothesis.
+The worship of the deity goes back to at least the early Iron Age and apparently to the late Bronze Age.

 In the oldest biblical texts, Yahweh possesses attributes that were typically ascribed to deities of weather and war, fructifying the Land of Israel and leading a heavenly army against the enemies of the Israelites.
-The early Israelites engaged in polytheistic practices that were common across ancient Semitic religion, because the Israelite religion was a derivative of the Canaanite religion and included a variety of deities from it, including El, Asherah, and Baal.
-Initially a lesser deity among the Canaanite pantheon, Yahweh became conflated with El in later centuries, taking his place as the head of the pantheon in the Israelite religion.
-El's consort Asherah became associated with Yahweh, and El-linked epithets, such as ʾĒl Šadday, came to be applied to him alone.
+Many scholars think that the Israelites probably engaged in polytheistic practices that were common across ancient Semitic religion, because the Israelite religion was a derivative of the Canaanite religion and included a variety of deities from it, including El, Asherah, and Baal.
+Yahweh likely became conflated with El in later centuries, taking his place as the head of the pantheon in the Israelite religion.
+El's consort Asherah became associated with Yahweh, and El-linked epithets, such as ʾĒl Šadday (אֵל שַׁדַּי), came to be applied to him alone.
 Characteristics of other deities, such as Asherah and Baal, were also selectively absorbed in conceptions of Yahweh.

-As Israelite Yahwism eventually developed into Judaism and Samaritanism, and eventually transitioned from polytheism to monotheism, the existence of other deities was denied outright, and Yahweh was proclaimed the creator deity and the sole deity to be worthy of worship.
-During the Second Temple period, Jews began to substitute other Hebrew words, primarily ăḏōnāy (lit.
-'My Lords'), in place of the name Yahweh.
-By the time of the Jewish–Roman wars—namely following the Roman siege of Jerusalem and the concomitant destruction of the Second Temple in 70 CE—the original pronunciation of the name of the deity was forgotten entirely.
+As Yahwism eventually developed into Judaism and Samaritanism, and transitioned from polytheism to monotheism, the existence of other deities was denied outright and Yahweh was proclaimed the creator deity and the sole deity worthy of worship.

+According to a pious interpretation, Jews began to substitute other Hebrew words—primarily ăḏōnāy (אֲדֹנָי, lit.
+'My Lords')—in place of the name Yahweh during the Second Temple period.
+By the time of the Jewish–Roman wars following the Roman siege of Jerusalem and the concomitant destruction of the Second Temple in 70 CE, the original pronunciation of the name of the deity was forgotten entirely.

-Additionally, Yahweh is invoked in the Aramaic-language Papyrus Amherst 63 from ancient Egypt, and also in Jewish or Jewish-influenced ancient Greek-language Greek Magical Papyri in Roman Egypt dated to the 1st to 5th centuries CE.
+Additionally, Yahweh is invoked in the Imperial Aramaic-language Papyrus Amherst 63 from ancient Egypt, and also in Jewish or Jewish-influenced ancient Greek-language Greek Magical Papyri in Roman Egypt dated to the 1st to 5th centuries CE.